Hire Purchase Agreement

 CHP provides business owners the ability to buy items which they would not otherwise be able to afford.
 Additionally, it enables the hirer to use the equipment and generate business revenues despite not having paid for it in full.

-The owner may repossess the equipment without compensation if you fail to meet your payment obligations.
-Hirers should be cautious and avoid entering into agreements for unnecessary equipment, as sometimes, the convenience of them leads to artificial demand for products.
+The owner may repossess the equipment without compensation if you fail to meet your hire payment obligations.

 triple 8 equipment finance